Aszeal/Election_Analysis-/README.md

 9. Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+  The candidate that won was Diana DeGette.
+Diana absolutely defeated her opponents by 73.8 percent.
+A smashing victory.

+   - Diana DeGette: 73.8% (272,892)

 ![Election Analysis](https://github.com/Aszeal/Election_Analysis-/blob/main/Resources%20Election%20Analysis/Election%20Analysis%20text.png)